awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-stop.md

 You can use the console to stop a pipeline execution\.
 Choose an execution, and then choose the method for stopping the pipeline execution\.

 **Note**
 You can also stop a pipeline execution that is an inbound execution\.
-To learn more about stopping an inbound execution, see Stop an Inbound Execution \(LINK\)\.
+To learn more about stopping an inbound execution, see [Stop an Inbound Execution \(Console\)](#pipelines-stop-inbound-console)\.

 1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.